I hope you’ll agree with me when I say:

 Anatomy and Physiology for Dummies – A Simplified Version of Complex Topics

 This book simplifies anatomy and physiology so that the topics and concepts are easy to understand.
 It teaches you about anatomical function and terminology.
-This book focuses on the basics more than any advanced concepts.
+This book focuses on the basics more than any advanced ideas.
 This makes it ideal for those who are just starting to learn about anatomy and physiology.

 This book presents the following information: